Life insurance for new parents

-If you're expecting or have just had a baby, life insurance is a necessary expense now that you have someone relying on you.
-With so much added responsibility, it can provide peace of mind, knowing that your family is taken care of if the worst happens.
+If you're expecting or have just had a baby, you may consider life insurance to be a necessary expense.
+With so much added responsibility, it could provide peace of mind, knowing that your family is taken care of if the worst happens.

 Compare life insurance for new parents

 What should new parents consider when taking out life insurance